ndrean/asyn-promise/readme.md

 ```

+> We have defined how to import CSS files.
+We need to load the `css-loader` and `style-loader` packages firstly, declare how to find them and them compile and inject the styles.
+We also have to add `import "./styles.css"` within `index.js` and remove the link in the header of the index.html file.

+> #index.js import "./styles.css"
+> index.html <s><link rel="stylesheet" type="text/css" href="./styles.css"></s>

 > Since we will compile the project to the `main.js` file in the '/dist' directory, we make the script in the 'index.html' point to the output filename used in 'webpack.config.js' (output: [...,filename: main.js'])

 > `index.html` <script type="module" src="main.js"> </script>

-To compile the project, we run `yarn dev` or `yarn build` once it's finished.
+To compile the project, we run the npm scripts helpers that we defined: `yarn dev` or `yarn build` once it's finished.

 Once the compilation is made, with this config, we will serve the files with `webpack-dev-server` so that the `--watch` mode is automatically on, meaning that it will recompile automatically whenever files change (HTML or CSS or Javascript) so that we don't have to reload the page or stop/start the web server.